 Kara – Service Lead

 In assessing prospective college basketball recruits, coaches attribute consistently good hustle, effort and a commitment to defense as “a good motor.”
 Kara has a good motor.
 Perennially busy, any moment she is not serving guests is spent tidying shelves, organizing products, cleaning… productive things, all times and all ways.
-These are the kinds of things that standards and handbooks, and it is incredibly gratifying when team members like Kara model them naturally.
+These are the kinds of things that standards and handbooks are for, and it is incredibly gratifying when team members like Kara model them naturally.
 Kara is also a huge Harry Potter nerd, and is a proud member of house Ravenclaw.